 "They are accountable, in part, to the government of Canada."

-Chong - who until last fall was the Tory sports minister - said Sport Canada receives $150 million in annual funding and Hockey Canada gets over $1 million.
+Chong - who until last fall was the Tory sports minister - said Sport Canada receives $150 million in annual funding and Hockey Canada gets more than $1 million.

 New Democrats say the controversy is making it difficult to feel much excitement about the world championships.
 NDP Leader Jack Layton said Canadian officials could have avoided that by picking another captain.